larryturner/diamondback/readme.rst

 Demonstration
 ~~~~~~~~~~~~~

-A Jupyter notebook defines cells to create and exercise diamondback components.
+A jupyter notebook defines cells to create and exercise diamondback components.
 The notebook serves as a tool for visualization, validation, and demonstration
 of diamondback capabilities.

-A Jupyter notebook may be run on a remote server without installation with
+A jupyter notebook may be run on a remote server without installation with
-Binder, which dynamically builds and deploys a Docker container from a GitHub
+Binder, which dynamically builds and deploys a docker container from a GitHub
 repository, or installed from GitHub and run on a local system.

 **Remote**